-In order to summarise the lessons learnt from engagement with the user of metocean information, the following conceptual matrix is presentedused.
+To summarize the lessons learnt from engagement with the user of metocean information, the following conceptual matrix is presented.
 Here, it is asserted that users' decision quality is a function of the service provider's awareness of user needs and the accuracy, consistency and salience (how forecast is packaged and communicated) of a product.
-Decision quality is defined as the users' ability to make informed decisions, correctly.
-Thus the user is empowered to make the correct decision.
+Decision quality is defined as the users' ability to make informed decisions correctly.
+Thus, the user is empowered to make the correct decision.
 This framework holds true for varying contexts of local and sectoral knowledge and general ocean literacy.
-In Figure 64 this conceptual framework is depicted schematically.
+In Fig. 6 this conceptual framework is depicted schematically.